2985578957/flex_extract/For_developers/Sphinx/source/Documentation/Input/setup.rst

 **************************************
-The Installation Script - ``setup.sh``
+The installation script - ``setup.sh``
 **************************************

-The installation of ``flex_extract`` is done by the Shell script ``setup.sh`` which is located in the root directory of ``flex_extract``.
+The installation of ``flex_extract`` is done by the shell script ``setup.sh`` located in the root directory of ``flex_extract``.
-It calls the top-level Python script ``install.py`` which does all necessary operations to prepare the selected application environment.
+It calls the top-level Python script ``install.py`` which does all the necessary operations to prepare the  application environment selected.
 This includes:

-- preparing the file ``ECMWF_ENV`` with the user credentials for member state access to ECMWF servers (in **remote** and **gateway** mode)
+- preparing the file ``ECMWF_ENV`` with the user credentials for member-state access to ECMWF servers (in **remote** and **gateway** mode)
 - preparation of a compilation Korn-shell script (in **remote** and **gateway** mode)
 - preparation of a job template with user credentials (in **remote** and **gateway** mode)
-- create a tar-ball of all necessary files
+- create a tarball of all necessary files
-- copying tar-ball to target location (depending on application mode and installation path)
+- copying the tarball to the target location (depending on application mode and installation path)
-- submit compilation script to batch queue at ECMWF servers (in **remote** and **gateway** mode) or just untar tar-ball at target location (**local mode**)
+- submit the compilation script to the batch queue at ECMWF servers (in **remote** and **gateway** mode) or just untar the tarball at target location (**local mode**)
-- compilation of the FORTRAN90 program ``calc_etadot``
+- compilation of the Fortran program ``calc_etadot``

-The Python installation script ``install.py`` has a couple of command line arguments which are defined in ``setup.sh`` in the section labelled with "*AVAILABLE COMMANDLINE ARGUMENTS TO SET*".
-The user has to adapt these parameters for his personal use.
+The Python installation script ``install.py`` has several command line arguments defined in ``setup.sh``, in the section labelled "*AVAILABLE COMMANDLINE ARGUMENTS TO SET*".
+The user has to adapt these parameters according to his/her personal needs.
 The parameters are listed and described in :ref:`ref-instparams`.
-The script also does some checks to guarantee necessary parameters were set.
+The script also does some checks to guarantee that the necessary parameters were set.

 After the installation process, some tests can be conducted.
 They are described in section :ref:`ref-testinstallfe`.

-The following diagram sketches the involved files and scripts in the installation process:
+The following diagram sketches the files and scripts involved in the installation process:

 .. _ref-install-blockdiag: